hanifahamany/pos_recall_btn/README.md

 # pos_recall_btn
-Customization of Point of Sales's Recall Button on Kedai Babeh's Odoo 18 Server
+Customizing the Recall Button in the Point of Sale Module on Kedai Babeh's Odoo 18 Server